JosephStocks/toggl-entry-annotator/README.md

     - Built with [FastAPI](https://fastapi.tiangolo.com/).
     - Syncs Toggl time entries into a local [SQLite](https://www.sqlite.org/index.html) database.
     - Provides a REST API for the frontend to consume.
+    - Containerized with Docker for consistent deployments.

 - **Frontend**:
     - Built with [React](https://reactjs.org/), [Vite](https://vitejs.dev/), and [TypeScript](https://www.typescriptlang.org/).
     - UI components from the [Mantine](https://mantine.dev/) library.
     - Uses [TanStack React Query](https://tanstack.com/query/latest) for data fetching, caching, and optimistic UI updates.
     - Daily view of time entries with navigation.
+    - A markdown-enabled editor for daily "end-of-day" notes.
     - Add and delete notes on individual time entries.
     - Filter entries by project.
     - Displays the currently running Toggl timer with a live-updating duration.